 Opens a temporary file with some content to edit, and returns the new content when the user closes the editor.

-You can also edit an existing text file.
-If the file cannot be opened, an
+You can also edit an existing text file or one you want to create.

 pip of course!